ARMmbed/mbed-os/features/nfc/doc/nfc_design.md

 # Testing strategy
 ## NFC Forum Compliance

-A dongle supported by [PyNFC](https://nfcpy.readthedocs.io/en/latest/index.html) will be u
+A dongle driven by [PyNFC](https://nfcpy.readthedocs.io/en/latest/index.html) will be used to run GreenTea-based tests to ensure that the implementation behaves correctly for a range of system tests.

+Unit tests will cover all internal logic and NFC endpoints can be mocked/emulated where possible.

+In the future we could run NFC Forum test suites using approved testing equipment.

 ## Interoperability